-China’s special forces team arrives for joint exercises
+China’s Special Forces team arrives for joint exercises

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDII: A special forces contingent of the People’s Liberation Army China arrived here on Saturday to participate in the Pak-China joint military exercise ‘Warrior–VI 2018’.
+RAWALPINDII: A special forces contingent of People Liberation Army China arrived here on Saturday to participate in Pak-China joint military exercise ‘Warrior–VI 2018’.

 Troops of Special Service Group from both armies will participate in three weeks long exercise, the Inter Services Public Relations (ISPR) said.